 Choir Practice at 10pm.
 Carols from the West Gallery or on Mount Dinham at 11pm.
 Mass starts at 11.30pm.
 Celebrant & preacher Fr Nigel Guthrie.

-Beautiful Poster available from link box below, scroll down quite some way.
+Beautiful Poster (from last year) available from link box below, scroll down quite some way.

 O magnum mysterium et admirabile sacramentum, ut animalia viderent Dominum natum jacentem in praesepio. – O great mystery and wonderful sacrament, that animals should see the new-born Lord lying in a manger.